La Grange, Illinois: Airport

 O'Hare International Airport and Midway International Airport are approx. 18 and 7 mi away from La Grange, respectively.

 A proposed passenger rail line connecting the two airports would have a station in La Grange.

 La Grange was once home to a municipal air field called Stinson Airport.
 The airport was closed in the late 1950s and is now a large quarry.

 Health care

-AdventHealth La Grange, operated by AdventHealth, is a level-two trauma center.
-The hospital has 270 inpatient beds.
-A$79 million renovation and expansion of the facility was completed in early 2007.
+UChicago Medicine AdventHealth La Grange is the only hospital in La Grange.